The Best Cheap Travel Sites To Save Yourself Oodles of Time and Money

 If You Get Bored… A Few Options

 For those into the odd, interesting or just plain weird – on a budget – check out Atlas Obscura.
 Think of it as a Wiki for strange locations around the world that aren’t (usually) overrun by tourists.
 I’ve even added a few things here myself (Hello, Face Slapping Natural in San Francisco!)
 Just punch in where you’re at, and you’ll get a geographical listing of amazing places and hidey holes that you’d likely miss on your own.
-Why does this make the grade for the best cheap travel sites 2016 list?
-Atlas Obscura is also releasing a book this year – a must-grab if you’re wanting a physical copy of the website.
+Why does this make the grade for the best cheap travel sites 2017 list?
+Atlas Obscura is also releasing a book this year.
+Grab it if you’re wanting a physical copy of the website.

 Another go-to?
 Geocaching.org.
 Another freebie (or $10 if you want a few non-essential yet awesome options), Geocaching is a worldwide treasure hunt using your cell phone.
 I used it to create my own walking tour of Brussels, Belgium, and use it in pretty much every country to explore green spaces.